Krafalski/mongo_atlas_test/README.md

 // How to connect to the database either via heroku or locally const MONGODB_URI = process.env.MONGODB_URI;

+// Fix Depreciation Warnings from Mongoose*
+// May or may not need these depending on your Mongoose version mongoose.set('useFindAndModify', false);
+mongoose.set('useCreateIndex', true);

 // Connect to Mongo
 mongoose.connect(MONGODB_URI ,  { useNewUrlParser: true});